Biktarvy® (BIC/FTC/TAF)

 Study design and demographics

-A phase 3, randomized, double-blind study evaluated the safety and efficacy of switching to BIC/FTC/TAF (n=282) vs staying on a baseline regimen of DTG + ABC/3TC or DTG/ABC/3TC single tablet regimen (n=281) in virologically suppressed adults infected with HIV-1 (Figure 2).
-Key inclusion criteria were HIV-1 RNA <50 c/mL at screening for ≥3 months with no history of treatment failure, eGFRCG ≥50 mL/min, and no documented or suspected resistance to study drugs.
-The primary endpoint was the proportion of participants with plasma HIV-1 RNA ≥50 c/mL at Week 48 by the FDA Snapshot analysis with a pre-specified noninferiority margin of 4%.4 Secondary endpoints were the proportion of participants with plasma HIV-1 RNA <50 c/mL by the FDA Snapshot analysis, change from baseline in CD4+ count, and change from baseline in hip and spine BMD all at Week 48.17 Baseline demographics and disease characteristics are presented below (Table 5).4
+A phase 3, randomized, double-blind study evaluated the safety and efficacy of switching to BIC/FTC/TAF (n=282) vs staying on a baseline regimen of DTG + ABC/3TC or DTG/ABC/3TC STR (n=281) in VS adults with HIV-1 (Figure 2; Table 2).
+The primary endpoint was the proportion of participants with plasma HIV-1 RNA ≥50 c/mL at Week 48 by the FDA Snapshot analysis with a pre-specified noninferiority margin of 4%.4 Secondary endpoints at Week 48 included the proportion of participants with plasma HIV-1 RNA <50 c/mL by the FDA Snapshot analysis, change from baseline in CD4+ count, and change from baseline in hip and spine BMD.15 Power was calculated for the primary efficacy endpoint only.
+As the study was not powered to detect differences in secondary endpoints, p-values for those endpoints are nominal.4

-Table 5.
-Baseline Demographics and Disease Characteristics (Study 1844)4
+Table 2.
+Study 1844: Baseline Demographics and Disease Characteristics4

 BIC/FTC/TAF